Wuhan–Yichang high-speed railway

-The Wuhan–Yichang high-speed railway (also referred to in Chinese as the Hanyi high-speed railway) is a high-speed railway line between and currently under construction in China.
-It will form part of the Shanghai–Chongqing–Chengdu high-speed railway.
+The Wuhan–Yichang high-speed railway (also referred to in Chinese as the Hanyi high-speed railway) is a high-speed railway line between and Yichang North in China.
+It is a part of the Shanghai–Chongqing–Chengdu high-speed railway.
 The line is 314 km long and has a design speed of 350 km/h.
-On 25 September 2021, the Wuhan–Yichang high-speed railway started construction and it is expected to be completed in 2025.
+On 25 September 2021, the Wuhan–Yichang high-speed railway started construction and it was completed and opened on 26 December 2025.

-This line will parallel the existing Wuhan–Yichang railway, which forms part of the Shanghai–Wuhan–Chengdu passenger-dedicated line and was opened in 2012.
+This line parallels the Wuhan–Yichang railway, which forms part of the Shanghai–Wuhan–Chengdu passenger-dedicated line and was opened in 2012.